 Apart from being a universal converter that supports more than 400+ file formats at the time of this writing, EaseFab is extremely lightweight and can render the files 30 times faster than other post-production tools.
 With the ability to apply effects, add watermarks, and include subtitles to the videos, EaseFab Video Converter Ultimate for Mac can be considered a one-stop-shop for all your media-related tasks to come up with industry-standard outputs on macOS (Catalina included).

 How to Convert VOB file to iMovie Well Accepted Format in 3 Simple Clicks

 Step 1.
 Import VOB files into the Mac program

-Open Finder, and then locate and drag the VIDEO_TS folder containing your VOB files to this VOB to iMovie video converter.
+Open Finder, and then locate and drag the VIDEO_TS folder containing your VOB files you want to convert for iMovie to this program.
 All movie titles or just the main movie (depending settings in the Preferences) will appear in the item try.

 Step 3.
 Start VOB to iMovie conversion

 Hit the Convert button and this Video Converter Ultimate for Mac will convert your VOB files rapidly.